bullno1/buxn/doc/chess.md

 RST(2): [RETURN]*
 ```

-Using the [language server](https://github.com/bullno1/buxn-ls), this message can be viewed directly in the editor without running the assembler.
+Using the [language server](https://github.com/bullno1/buxn-ls), this message can be viewed directly in the editor as an informational diagnostic message without running the assembler.

+### Stack printing and macro

 Due to the implementation of macro, putting the above sequence into a macro will not have a desired effect: